Dupilumab: Legal status

+The FDA granted the application breakthrough therapy designation.

+Cost

+In a 2020 cost-effectiveness study dupilumab was inferior to endoscopic sinus surgery (ESS): At a 36-year time horizon dupilumab treatment cost $536,420.22 and produced 8.95 QALYs (quality-adjusted life years),while ESS cost roughly one tenth at $50,436.99 and produced 9.80 QALYs.

 History

 Regeneron Pharmaceuticals and Sanofi Genzyme jointly developed dupilumab, the latter of which provided 130 million dollars to Regeneron for research and development towards monoclonal antibodies.
 Phase II trials for asthma treatment showed increased lung function with increased forced expiratory volume for patients.

 In October 2016, Regeneron completed a phase III trial comparing dupilumab with topical corticosteroids, in which subjects had a larger decrease in symptoms with both dupilumab and topical steroids than with steroids alone.
 In these trials 38% and 36% of patients respectively, met the primary efficacy goal of the trial, compared to 8% and 10% under placebo.